nossidge/poefy/README.md

 If the second argument is `rhyme`, then output all lines that rhyme with the word.

-This gives a basic look into the database contents.
+This gives a basic look into the contents of the corpus table.

 ````
 $ poefy dickinson rhyme confuse